How Many Feet Is 60

 60 inches * (1 foot / 12 inches) = 5 feet

 In this calculation, we multiply the given number of inches (60) by the conversion factor (1 foot / 12 inches).
-The "inches" unit cancels out, leaving us with the answer in feet.
+In practice, the "inches" unit cancels out, leaving us with the answer in feet.
 This method effectively divides the total inches by the number of inches in a foot.

 Method 2: Using Proportions

-Another approach to solving this problem is to utilize proportions.
+Another approach to solving this problem is to put to use proportions.
 Proportions are mathematical statements expressing the equality of two ratios.
 We can set up a proportion using the known relationship between inches and feet:

 1 ft / 12 in = x ft / 60 in